Mobile Apps

 • Define the actions you want to launch by using a deeplink.
 Make sure these actions are in accordance with the URI syntax you chose.
 As mentioned in Part 1, the use of the URL syntax is highly recommended (e.g. schemename://path?query_string)

-Once that’s done, you can start implementing the code that will handle the path and query string sections of the URL to launch the intended action.
+After completing that step, start implementing the code to handle the path and query string sections of the URL to trigger the intended action.

 iOS